AO-StreetArt/pip4blender/docs/pages/install.rst

 Pip4Blender is installed exactly like any other Blender add-on, and is distributed as a single Python file.
 The latest release can be downloaded from https://github.com/AO-StreetArt/pip4blender/releases.

+.. note:: Users with Blender 2.80 should download the pip4blender.py file from the blender-2.80 branch.
+   A new release compatible with Blender 2.80 will be created when the new version of Blender is officially released.

 Add-on Install
 --------------